rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-javascript.md

     :::javascript
     ch.assertQueue('task_queue', {durable: true});

-This `durable:` option change needs to be applied to both the producer and consumer code.
+This `durable` option change needs to be applied to both the producer and consumer code.

 At this point we're sure that the `task_queue` queue won't be lost even if RabbitMQ restarts.
 Now we need to mark our messages as persistent
-- by using the `persistent:` option `Channel.sendToQueue` takes.
+- by using the `persistent` option `Channel.sendToQueue` takes.

     :::javascript
     ch.sendToQueue(q, new Buffer(msg), {persistent: true});